 Cannabiz Media’s Vice President of Government Affairs and Chief Data Officer Ed Keating has already shared his recommendations for best practices for state disclosure of marijuana license information here on the Cannabiz Media blog, and last year, he shared four specific reasons with Oregon Business that making this information available to the public is essential to the marijuana industry overall.

 Unfortunately, there is still a lack of marijuana license transparency in many states, so it’s critical to review the primary ways that making license information easily accessible can help the marijuana industry overall.

-1. Contribution to Local Economy
+1. Evaluating Business Contributions to Local Economies

 When information about marijuana licenses and businesses is made available to the public, it identifies which businesses are contributing to the local economy and how much they’re contributing by revealing their tax payments.

-2. Visibility for Networking
+2. Increase Visibility for Networking

-For example, it’s much easier to find marijuana licensee applicants in Alaska where their physical addresses, email addresses, and phone numbers are publicly available versus Oregon where the only information provided to the public is business name, license type, and county where the company is located.
+For example, it’s much easier to find marijuana licensee applicants in Alaska where their physical addresses, email addresses, and phone numbers are publicly available versus Oregon where the only information provided to the public is the business name, license type, and county where the company is located.

-3. Public Trust
+3. Earn Public Trust

 When industries operate under a veil of secrecy, particularly when the secrecy relates to information, people will feel a sense of distrust toward it.
 The question, “What are they hiding?” will always exist.
-However, when the veil of secrecy is removed, as it has been in Massachusetts where every piece of correspondence between businesses and regulators in the marijuana industry is public, trust increases.
+However, when the veil of secrecy is removed – as it has been in Massachusetts where every piece of correspondence between businesses and regulators in the marijuana industry is public – trust increases.
 There is no longer a question of what’s being hidden because everything is available to the public.

-4. Fraud Prevention
+4. Improve Fraud Prevention